Benjilitics/Treatment-Adherence-Prediction/README.md

 Review the output, including plots and model performance metrics.

 This project was created to demonstrate machine learning techniques for predicting patient treatment adherence.

-You can copy and save this as `README.md` in your project directory.
-Let me know if you need further assistance!